razgarabedi/Forumify/docs/development/database.md

 # Database Documentation

-This document provides comprehensive information about ForumLite's database schema, relationships, and data management.
+This document provides comprehensive information about Rexerium Forum's database schema, relationships, and data management.

 ## 📋 Table of Contents